Blue Jays vs. Red Sox Probable Starting Pitching - May 2

 Red Sox Probable Starting Pitcher Tonight: Tanner Houck

-- Houck makes the start for the Red Sox, his sixth of the season.
-He is 3-1 with a 4.50 ERA and 24 strikeouts in 26 2/3 innings pitched.
+- Houck (3-1) gets the starting nod for the Red Sox in his sixth start of the season.
+He's put together a 4.50 ERA in 26 2/3 innings pitched, with 24 strikeouts.

-- In his last time out on Wednesday, the righty went five innings against the Baltimore Orioles, giving up three earned runs while surrendering seven hits.
+- In his last outing on Wednesday against the Baltimore Orioles, the righty went five innings, giving up three earned runs while surrendering seven hits.

-- The 26-year-old has a 4.50 ERA and 8.3 strikeouts per nine innings across five games this season, while giving up a batting average of .258 to his opponents.
+- The 26-year-old has an ERA of 4.50, with 8.3 strikeouts per nine innings in five games this season.
+Opponents are batting .258 against him.

-- Houck will try to extend a three-game streak of pitching five or more innings (he's averaging 5.2 innings per outing).
+- Houck will try to last five or more innings for his third straight appearance.
+He's averaging 5.2 innings per outing.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.